 There are numerous external scholarship and fellowship opportunities for traveling, studying, and conducting research internationally.
 Many of them have deadlines that are earlier than you might expect, and several require institutional endorsement from JMU to apply.
 We have listed some of the most popular funding opportunities below, but there may be others for which you are eligible.

-To explore these and other funding sources, please schedule an advising appointment with Leslie Pusey, M.Ed., Assistant Director, Office of Student Awards, Initiatives, and Research (STAIR) or Luke Wiley, Fellowships Advisor.
-They can help you navigate these opportunities and prepare your applications for these awards.
-You can reach the office at fellowships@jmu.edu.
+To explore these and other funding sources, please contact the Office of Student Awards, Initiatives, and Research (STAIR) at fellowships@jmu.edu.
+Leslie Pusey, Assistant Director, or Jared Steiman, Fellowships Advisor, would be happy to help you navigate these opportunities and prepare your applications for these awards.

 Recommended online search tools include StudyAbroad.com and GoAbroad.com.